What Causes Pain Around the Ribs and Back Symptoms?

 There’s an immense amount going on in the thoracic spine.
 First, there are facets joints where the two vertebrae meet.
 There is a spinal nerve that exists in this area at each level.

 As shown to the left, that nerve begins as the thoracic spinal nerve and then continues all the way around to the front of the chest as the intercostal nerve.
 There’s a disc that acts as a shock absorber as well as a multitude of muscles and ligaments.

 Then there are two areas where each rib attaches to each vertebra (costotransverse and costovertebral joints) (2).
 Realize that there can be problems with any one of these structures that can cause pain around the ribs and back symptoms.Learn about Regenexx procedures for spine conditions.

 The Top 5 Causes of Pain Around the Ribs and Back Symptoms

-How Can This Problem Be Helped?
+How Can The Pain Be Treated?
 Juan’s Story

-The upshot?
 As you can see, there’s quite a bit that can cause pain around the ribs and back symptoms.
 The first order of business is getting an accurate diagnosis of why you hurt, which is what we did with Juan.
-So rather than injecting Juan with steroids that can harm tissues or burning the nerves, we focused on what was causing his problems and tried to improve the function of the spine.
+Rather than injecting Juan with steroids that could harm tissue or burn nerves, we focused on the root cause of his problems and tried to improve the function of the spine.